English Building (University of Illinois Urbana-Champaign)

 The English Building, previously known as the Woman's Building and Bevier Hall, is a historic structure on the campus of the University of Illinois Urbana-Champaign.
 It is located on the west side of the Main Quad between Lincoln Hall and the Henry Administration Building.
-The original portion of the English Building, designed by McKim, Mead & White, was completed in 1905 and subsequently expanded in 1913 and 1924.
+The original portion of the English Building, designed by McKim, Mead & White, was completed in 1905 and expanded in 1913 and 1924.
 The distinctive columned front, which faces the Main Quad, dates to the 1913 addition.
 Since 1956, the English Building has been home to the university's Department of English.

 History

 Until 1940

 The English Building, originally known as the Woman's Building, was dedicated on October 16, 1905.
 The dedication doubled as the installation ceremony for incoming University of Illinois president Edmund Janes James.
 The original portion of the building, with a central mass along Wright Street and two side wings, was designed in the Georgian Revival style by prominent architectural firm McKim, Mead & White.
 The firm had previously designed academic buildings at institutions including Columbia University, University of Virginia, and the University Heights campus of New York University.

 Originally, the north wing of the Woman's Building was home to the Household Science Department (later called the Department of Home Economics).
 The north wing included classrooms, test kitchens, and a chemical laboratory.
 The south wing was primarily social spaces for female students, along with offices for the Dean of Women.
 The building's central mass had a pool and locker rooms on the first floor; the second floor was a gymnasium with a balcony over its south end.
 The Woman's Building was intended to be a "safe space" for women at the university; men were not initially allowed inside, although this policy gradually loosened.

 Contrary to popular belief, the building never served as a residence hall.
 The first campus residence hall for female students was Busey Hall, which was completed in 1917.
 Before Busey Hall, female students typically lived in sorority houses, boarding houses, or private homes.
 Religious groups stepped in to fill the housing shortage as early as 1909, when the Episcopalians built a church-affiliated residence hall that could house thirty women.
 This facility, known as Osborne Hall, was located across Wright Street from the Woman's Building; since 1919, it has served as the Chi Omega sorority house.

 The Woman's Building was expanded in 1913 to designs by W. C. Zimmerman.
 A group of university women helmed by Nora Dunlap (wife of Henry M. Dunlap) successfully lobbied the state for the project's funding.
 The 1913 addition included the three-story Neoclassical colonnade that faces the Main Quad.
 In 1924, the building was again expanded, this time to designs by university professor James M. White.
 White had been the construction supervisor for the original portion of the building.